chrispaynter/architecture/Modular Monolith.md

 - Strongly typed, in process communication
   - No serialization or network latency
   - Synchronous communication
+- Eventual consistency is a choice
+  - It's still good to partition data
   -

 ## Modular Monolith vs. Microservices